Mesoscopic conductance fluctuations and noise in disordered Majorana wires

 Majorana fermion formation requires a superconductor with broken time-reversal and spin-rotation symmetries, a system of symmetry class D in the classification of Ref.~\onlinecite{AZ}.
 In one spatial dimension (quantum wires), this class is characterized by $\mathds{Z}_2$ topological quantum number \cite{10foldway,Kitaev2009}, indicating that there exist two topologically distinct phases.
 Both trivial ($q=1$) and topological ($q=-1$) phases have a spectral gap, which by tuning a control parameter $\mu$ is closed and then reopens with a different sign, giving rise to a Majorana mode localized at the phase boundary.
 In a clean, translationally invariant system, the topological invariant $q$ can be expressed in terms of the Pfaffians of the Hamiltonian in the center and at the corner of the Brillouin zone \cite{Kitaev_chain}.

 Disorder, inevitably present in experimental realizations, affects the above picture in several ways.
 First, it may shift the position of the border between the topological phases \cite{BagretsKamenev}.
 Second, it breaks translational invariance, compromising classification of topological phases in the momentum representation.
 Nevertheless, \emph{for a given disorder realization} it is still possible to distinguish topological phases by analyzing the real-space transport properties.
 The topological invariant for class-D quantum wires can be expressed in terms of the matrix $r$ of quasiparticle reflection amplitudes as $q=\sign\det r$ \cite{Akhmerov_classD}.
-Hence right at the transition between the topological phases the wire has a fully open channel with unit transmission.
+Hence, right at the transition between the topological phases, the wire has a fully open channel with unit transmission.

 The third complication introduced by disorder is that the topological invariant $q$ depends not only on the mean value of disorder strength but on its particular realization.
 As a result, for a given wire length $L$ and for a fixed mean value of disorder strength, the topological number becomes a statistically distributed variable \cite{BagretsKamenev}.
-Its mean $\corr{q}$ gradually varies from $-1$ to 1 by changing the control parameter $\mu$, which drives the transition from the topological to trivial phase.
-It is only in the thermodynamic limit, $L\to\infty$, when the topological transition becomes sharp due to Anderson localization of quasiparticle states in one dimension, which is the fourth manifestation of disorder effects.
+Its mean $\corr{q}$ gradually varies from $-1$ to $1$ by changing the control parameter $\mu$, which drives the transition from the topological to trivial phase.
+It is only in the thermodynamic limit, $L \to \infty$, when the transition between these phases becomes a sharp quantum phase transition.
+This happens due to complete Anderson localization of both topologically trivial and nontrivial insulating states on the two sides of the transition.